 Lessons from the NRNs

-For more examples of the range of methods and techniques used by NRNs for enabling and facilitating people, groups and organisations to share their knowledge and expertise using both face-to-face contact and a range of remote tools, see the case studies below and the relevant experiences here.
+For more examples of the range of methods and techniques used by NRNs to involve existing and potential stakeholder groups, see the case studies below and the relevant experiences here.

 Case Study: Effective engagement of women in local development - Poland

 The regional NSU of Wielkopolskie Voivodship recognised that an increasing number of women were acting as the catalyst for development activity in rural areas, and so identified them as a key stakeholder group.
 This led to the development of the ‘School for Women Leaders’, an initiative to effectively engage women in rural areas, provide support to improve their professional skills, and increase their ability to achieve positive outcomes in their communities.

 The project consisted of two training modules, the first of which was devoted to local animation techniques, covering issues such as the recognition of local community resources.
 The second module focused on establishing NGOs in rural areas, and also provided an opportunity to meet women who run successful NGO activities in other areas.
 Seminars for groups of 20 people were also held, during which the group performed common tasks, solved problems, got to know one another and learned how to understand others and ask questions.